Transfer Learning for High-dimensional Quantile Regression with Distribution Shift: Introduction

-It is worth noting that in this setting, the source study is included in the oracle transferable set by the previous definition \citep{li2022transfer, tian2022transfer}.
-We compare four methods for estimating the target parameter $\sbeta$ at $0.2$-th quantile, which are: 1) \emph{L1-QR}: $\ell_1$-penalized quantile regression \citep{belloni2011l1} on the target data; 2) \emph{Pooling}: $\ell_1$-penalized quantile regression on the entire dataset; 3) \emph{TransQR\_2step}: two-step transfer for quantile regression \citep{huang2023estimation}; 4) \emph{TransSQR\_2step}: two-step transfer for smoothed quantile regression \citep{zhang2022transfer}.
-We repeat these methods 50 times and report the average of $\ell_2$-estimation errors in Figure \ref{fig:counter example}.
+To address parameter shift, \citep{li2022transfer} introduced the contrast vector $\bdelta^{(k)}:=\bw^{(k)}-\sbeta$ and defined the transferable set $A_h := \{ \|\bdelta^{(k)}\|_1 \le h \}$, where source studies with a small contrast of parameters are considered informative.
+They proposed a two-step transfer procedure to first obtain an integrated estimate based on informative sources, then debias this estimate on the target data.
+The two-step framework is further extended to generalized linear regression \cite{tian2022transfer} and quantile regression \cite{zhang2022transfer,huang2023estimation}.
+In addition, several studies have investigated covariate shift and proposed remedies in high-dimensional linear regression \citep{li2023estimation, zhao2023residual, he2024transfusion}.

+To the best of our knowledge, none have explicitly accounted for residual shift.
+However, many applications highlight the necessity of addressing residual shift in heterogeneous settings, such as in image recognition \cite{park2023label} and disease diagnosis \cite{chen2022estimating}.
+Here a motivating example is provided to illustrate the potential negative transfer caused by residual shift.
+We consider a similar setting to the simulation in \cite{zhang2022transfer} with no parameter or covariate shift.
+Specifically, we assume only one source study with different residual distributions.
+Figure \ref{fig:counter example} compares the average $\ell_2$-errors of four methods for estimating the target parameter at $0.2$-th quantile.
+More details can be found in the supplementary materials.

-As shown in Figure \ref{fig:counter example}, it is clear that, apart from the normal setting which demonstrates the anticipated transfer benefit, all other settings reveal negative transfer effects. \emph{Pooling}, \emph{TransQR\_2step}, and \emph{TransSQR\_2step} perform significantly worse than the baseline \emph{L1-QR} on the target data, strongly suggesting that assessing information transferability based solely on parameter similarity is insufficient in cases involving residual shift.
-This observation raises an interesting question: how can we effectively measure and control residual shift?
-Note that the adverse impact of residual shift fundamentally arises from information loss around the target quantile.
-So, what constitutes a meaningful representation of local distributional information?
-The answer is density.
-Motivated by this, we propose a novel transferable set:
+As shown in Figure \ref{fig:counter example}, apart from the normal setting that demonstrates the anticipated effect, all other settings reveal significant negative transfer, strongly suggesting that assessing transferability based solely on parameter similarity is insufficient in cases involving residual shift.
+Notably, residual shift fundamentally reflects the information quality of a source study around the objective quantile, where this difference can be characterized by the local density and sample size.
+Accordingly, we introduce a novel transferable set that simultaneously accounts for parameter and residual shift,